neondatabase/website/content/docs/guides/logical-replication-alloydb.md

 2. From the **Actions** menu for your Primary instance, select **Edit**.
 3. Scroll down to the **Advanced Configurations Options** > **Flags** section.
 4. If the flags have not been set on the instance before, click **Add a Database Flag**, and set the value to `on` for the `alloydb.enable_pglogical` and `alloydb.logical_decoding`.
-5. Click **Update instance** to save your changes.
+5. Click **Update instance** to save your changes and confirm your selections.
-6. Confirm your selections.

-Afterward, you can verify that logical replication is enabled by running `SHOW wal_level;` from **AlloyDB Studio** or your terminal.
+Afterward, you can verify that logical replication is enabled by running `SHOW wal_level;` from **AlloyDB Studio** or your terminal:

 ![show wal_level](/docs/guides/alloydb_show_wal_level.png)